 Simply put, marker hunting is a hobby of mine, and quite a few others.
 We find public interpretive displays that relate to historical topics (a.k.a. historical markers) and document the particulars.
 Those particulars include the text of the display, the location, who placed it, when it was placed, and where possible the story behind the marker (how it got there).

 You will notice I reference the Historical Marker Database (HMDB) a lot in posts.
-I am on the editorial board of that web site, and the Civil War category editor.
+I am an “editor emeritus” of that web site, having served on the editorial board and as the Civil War category editor in the past.
 Our goal is to “hunt down” historical markers across the US (and the world, as we are international now), and document them for the web oriented community.

 Why Marker Hunting?